 - Regular monitoring of your symptoms.
 If you have mild primary hyperparathyroidism, with a mildly raised calcium level and no symptoms, your doctor may just suggest that you be regularly monitored.
 This means having regular blood tests to check your blood calcium level and kidney function, regular blood pressure checks and monitoring for any symptoms that you may have.
-It may also include DEXA bone scanning as described above.
+It may also include DXA bone scanning as described above.
 This monitoring approach is considered controversial by some.
 You should discuss the pros and cons with your doctor.

 - Surgery (parathyroidectomy).
 There are guidelines to help decide when someone with hyperparathyroidism should have surgery to remove the abnormal parathyroid gland or glands (parathyroidectomy).
 For example, if your hyperparathyroidism is more severe, your bones have become too thin, or if you have carcinoma of your parathyroid glands, your doctor may suggest surgery.
 If you have a single overactive gland then just this is removed.
 However, if you have more than one overactive parathyroid gland, all abnormal glands need to be removed.
 If all four parathyroid glands are overactive, usually three and a half of the glands are removed so that you have some remaining parathyroid tissue.
 Your calcium level will need close monitoring after surgery to ensure that it returns to normal and does not drop too low.

 - Treatment with medication.
 This is used in people with more severe hyperparathyroidism who choose not to have surgery, or who do not meet the guidelines for surgery.
 Treatment aims to improve bone thickness (density) and correct a high calcium level.
 Various medicines may be used.
 These include a group of medicines called bisphosphonates.
 Another medicine called cinacalcet can help to reduce calcium and parathyroid hormone levels and increase the phosphate level in your blood.
 However, it does not seem to improve bone density.
-Sometimes hormone replacement therapy may be suggested if you are a postmenopausal women, especially if you also have menopausal symptoms.
+Sometimes hormone replacement therapy may be suggested if you are a postmenopausal woman, especially if you also have menopausal symptoms.